Communication Challenges for the Health of Humankind

 - explore human communication themes in the context of globalization and the digital age

-- reflect on the boundaries of ethics, science and technology in defining what it means to be human and the future of human nature
+- reflect on the boundaries of ethics, science and technology in defining “competence” and our future communication with one another

 - recognize the role and potency of communication in emerging global matters that challenge the health and well-being of humankind